Minority Interest on the Balance Sheet

 This accounting treatment presented a problem.
 Berkshire Hathaway could now consolidate Nebraska Furniture Mart's balance sheet with its own balance sheet, but, technically, it didn't own all of Nebraska Furniture Mart.
 Remember, Rose Blumkin sold 90% of her company, but she still retained the other 10%.
-That means that 10% of the current assets, inventory, property, plant, and equipment, and other assets belonged to her.
+That means that 10% of the current assets, the inventory, and the property, plant, and equipment, and other assets belonged to her.

 To adjust Berkshire's balance sheet to reflect this, Berkshire Hathaway had to calculate Rose's 10% share of everything and report it under the minority interest section of their balance sheet.
 Since this was before the 2008 and 2009 accounting rule changes, back then, minority interest was shown as a liability (debt) on Berkshire Hathaway's balance sheet.

 Today, if you look at Berkshire Hathaway's balance sheet, among its many minority interests shown under the shareholder equity section are the shares of Nebraska Furniture Mart owned by Rose Blumkin's heirs.
 These days, Berkshire Hathaway owns 80% of Nebraska Furniture Mart and the Blumkin family owns 20% following the latter's decision to exercise an option to repurchase 10% of the company on top of the 10% they originally retained at the time of the acquisition.

 When looking at the minority interest section of a firm's balance sheet, it is unlikely management will offer detail on the specific firms in which minority interest is held.
 For that, you will need to investigate the legal structure of the parent business and find out exactly how much it owns of each subsidiary, then do some calculations to allocate the assets and liabilities based on ownership percentages.

 1.)
 A company can integrate the balance sheet of its subsidiary if it owns 51% or more.
 It can report earnings of the subsidiary if it owns 20% or more.